astrosica/python-functions/README.md

 ## Miscellaneous

-* [x] convert Right Ascension and Declination coordinates from decimal degrees to the sexagismal system
-* [x] convert Right Ascension and Declination coordinates from the sexagismal system to decimal degrees
 * [x] convolve a 2D image to a specified angular resolution using FFT convolution
 * [x] mask a 2D image based on a specified signal-to-noise threshold
 * [x] map angles in radians from \[0,2*pi) to \[0,pi) (i.e., to a half-polar plot)
 * [x] map angles in degrees from \[0,360) to \[0,180) (i.e., to a half-polar plot)
 * [x] compute the spatial gradients of a 2D image
-* [x] convert Right Ascension and Declination coordinates from the sexagismal in the B1959 system to decimal degrees in the J2000 system
-* [x] match two sets of catalogue positions in equatorial coordinates
 * [x] masks a 2D image and interpolates over invalid numbers